When I first started smoking meat, I figured more smoke meant more flavor.

 Once I learned to dial in my fire and stop over-smoking, everything changed.
 My brisket bark was cleaner, my ribs had balance, and my pulled pork didn’t taste like an ashtray.

-Getting clean smoke isn’t about guessing — it’s about controlling your fire, your airflow, and your wood.
-And when you nail those three things, your smoker becomes a flavor machine.
+Getting clean smoke isn’t about guessing.
+It is about controlling your fire, your airflow, and your wood.
+And when you nail those three things, your smoker becomes a BBQ smoke flavor machine.

 Want to go even deeper into how smoke interacts with meat?